Valuing Your Staff Beyond the Pandemic

 Enabling Time Off

-Pressing responsibilities have made it difficult for ministers and other staff to pull away – for emotional and technical reasons.
-Someone on your staff team may be the only person who knows how to run Sunday morning digitally.
-Or perhaps there isn't the lay caring capacity in the congregation to assure the staff team that pastoral care needs will be met when they are away.
+Pressing responsibilities often make it difficult for ministers and other staff to pull away.
+Someone on your staff team may be the only person who knows how to do a critical task on Sundays.
+Or perhaps there isn't the lay caring capacity in the congregation to assure the staff team that pastoral care needs will be met when the minister is takes extended time off.

 Regular days off and vacation/study time are essential for your staff's well-being.
-Providing the relief your staff need and deserve is easiest when a full complement of team members is available to provide backup for one another – and when you've built up volunteer infrastructure to support the congregation's essential activities.
+Provide the relief they need and deserve by cross-training and building up a volunteer infrastructure to support the congregation's essential activities.

 Living Our Values

 Continued support of your staff is a way of demonstrating Unitarian Universalist values and theology.
 Our faith is grounded in relationship and interdependence.
 We commit to justice and compassion within the world around us as well as within our own walls.
-Supporting staff well is a matter of both conscience and practicality.
+Taking care of your staff is a matter of both practicality and conscience.

 About the Author